Putting your child’s high school career on paper.

 Other Include anything significant that doesn’t fit into the previous categories.
 My son used this space to mention that he successfully petitioned the athletic director to change a policy that penalized certain seasonal student athletes.

-During my senior year, started a one-week summer clinic for incoming freshmen cheerleaders conducted at my house to smooth the transition to the high school squad.
+In senior year, started a 1-week summer clinic for incoming freshmen cheerleaders conducted at my house to smooth the transition to the high school squad

-Hopefully by completing her high school resume your student will appreciate what she’s accomplished in the past few years and feel more confident as she applies to college.
+Hopefully by completing their high school resume your student will appreciate what they’ve accomplished in the past few years and feel more confident as they apply to college.

 Share your advice and thoughts on the high school resume in the comments section below.